canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.rst

 JIMM can't communicate with the identity platform
 -------------------------------------------------

-If the JIMM server logs show an error similar to the following,
+If JIMM's logs show an error similar to the following,

 .. code::